BlinkyStitt/el-visualizer/README.md

 #.
 Label the micro USB cable near the USB end "NO POWER/TEENSY".
 #.
 Label the existing JST connector on the inverter "100V AC".
 #.
 Label the new JST connector for the inverter "12V DC".
 #.
+Label the Barrel Jack to 2-pin JST connector "12v BATT".
+#.
 Wet solder sponge and plug in soldering iron.
 #.
 Remove the quality control sticker from the inverter.
 #.
 Unscrew the inverter and open it up.